AY2425S2-CS2103T-T12-2/tp/docs/UserGuide.md

 ---
 layout: page
-title: User Guide for TP T12-2
+title: User Guide for A Caring Book (TP T12-2)
 ---

 A Caring Book is a **desktop app for managing patient and staff contact details, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, A Caring Book can get your contact management tasks done faster than traditional GUI apps.